Juan-AGN/Juan-AGN/README.md

 Recreation of the 2048 game in vanilla JavaScript.

 - Built without frameworks or libraries
+- Game logic and DOM manipulation
 - Deployed on Vercel
-- Focus on game logic and DOM manipulation

 ---